-- □ The Employer Identification Number (EIN) and local unit # are found on the front page of your bylaws.
-You may find a copy of your bylaws on the Utah PTA website, utahpta.org, or you may contact your region director.
-You can also contact the Utah PTA office for a copy. - □ The number of members is year-to-date. - □ Volunteer hours are for the report period only, NOT year-to-date. - □ Know the answers to questions on the report form (i.e., bylaws, dues, finances).
-The questions asked on the reports are listed on the website. - After your report is submitted, you and your region director will receive a copy of it by email.
+- The Employer Identification Number (EIN) and local unit # are found on the front page of your bylaws.
+You may find a copy of your bylaws on the Utah PTA website, utahpta.org, or you may contact your region support committee chair.
+You can also contact the Utah PTA office for a copy. - □ The number of members is year-to-date. - Volunteer hours are for the report period only, NOT year-to-date. - □ Know the answers to questions on the report form (i.e., bylaws, dues, finances).
+The questions asked on the reports are listed on the website. - After your report is submitted, you and your region support committee chair will receive a copy of it by email.